 As much as I love what this brush has to offer, and understand the need to pay for quality and innovation, this is one bitter pill to swallow, even if you are more comfortable financially.
-I believe the DiamondClean Smart will be more about justifying a want and a need.
+I believe the DiamondClean Smart will be more about justifying a want than a need.

 Sonicare’s FlexCare Platinum Connected, Oral-B’s Genius X or Smart 6 6000 are all good options at half the price.

 I would say you could extend the value of this brush by sharing with others, which you can.
 BUT there is a massive caveat in that the tracking only works for one user.
 Given that so much of this brush is geared around the smart tracking facilities it defeats the point.

 It is not for me to tell you how to spend your money.
 If you like the Sonicare DiamondClean Smart and can justify the price, go for it.
 For your own sake, shop around or consider if this is really the brush for you.

 Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
 These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.

 - Recommended retail price of £360-380 (subject to model)

 - Launch offer made it available for a slightly more attractive £260

 - Brush heads typically available for £54 per pack of 4 or £13.50 each